lexm/server-framework/README.md

 This package contains a "router.js" file which can be added to node programs via a require statement.
 The files in the "routes" directory, as well as the "server.js" are examples of how the framework can be used.

+It can be installed by typing:

+npm install basic-network-framework

+at the command line.

 Once a new Router() object is created, the .post(), .get(), .put(), and .delete() methods can be called to assign callbacks.
 The format is:

 newRouter.post(resourceName, callback);